Campaign

 7Hex Dragons: The Duchy of Mt.
 Bronar

-Religiously they are a mix of ancestor worship and a primitive monotheism (the other natural "powers" sprang from the thoughts of the creator god).
-There is a priestly class, but it is subordinate, and related, to the Knights and serves and legitimates them (often younger sons of nobles or merchants trying to break into the noble classes become priests in addition to those who are truely devout).
-They are good horsemen from a long time back, they share some stock with the Nomads of the SouthWest who were the origial kings after conquering the fairly peaceful tribes that lived near the foothills of the mountains.
-The Dragons helped to protect the tribes and gave them their tendency towards monotheism which the Nomads adopted when they settled down (and the tribes accepted some of the Nomads' ancestor worship which helped to legitimate the royal line).
+Religiously they are a mix of ancestor worship from the barbarians and a primitive monotheism (the other natural "powers" sprang from the thoughts of the creator/order god that was influenced by the Dragons organizing the nomad's pantheon, think Stoic reinterpretation of the Greek pantheon).
+There is a priestly class, but it is subordinate, and related, to the Knights and serves and legitimates them (often younger sons of nobles or merchants trying to break into the noble classes become priests in addition to those who are truly devout).

-ka'Han is the oldest addition of the Duchy, having lost a decisive battle and started paying tribute.
-That relationship has turned into a tight economic and political alliance.
-The two royal houses are so intertwined that it can be considered one family for practical purposes.
-They are a little less martial than Mt.
-Bronar, but have superior craftmen and smiths, most of the duchy's non-dwarven armaments come from the forges of ka'Han.
-They are considered second only to the dwarves of Grellmore.
 The craft guilds have more sway in ka'Han than in Mt.
 Bronar and the knightly class, while still dominant, do give considerable consessions to the craft guilds.
 There are craft shows and contests.
-Also due to the better implements, the agriculture of ka'Han is more efficient than in most places allowing a higher level of society.
-Even the Wizard's guild prides itself on it's magic item creation.
-Characters from ka'Han will likely be Knights, professional foot soldiers, armourers or wizards who create magic items.
-The Duke of Bronar took the title Arch-Duke after the defeat of ka'Han to allow the Duke of ka'Han to keep his title of Duke.
+Also due to the better implements, the agriculture of ka'Han is more efficient than in most places allowing a higher level of society for their size.
+Even the Wizard's guild prides itself on it's magic item crafts.
+Characters from ka'Han will likely be Knights, professional foot soldiers (see the Grey Knights below), armourers or wizards who create magic items.
+The old Duke of Bronar took the title Arch-Duke after the defeat of ka'Han as a gesture of good will (Arch-Duke as first among equals as opposed to calling himself King or Emporer indicating the subjugation of ka'Han).

-Population of the whole Duchy is hard to estimate, but probably in the 340,000 - 360,000 range with 65,000-70,000 in the city (and immediate environs) of Mt.
-Bronar alone, with ka'Han having about 50,000.
+Population of the whole Duchy (Bronar, ka'Han and allied barons and barbarian tribes) is hard to estimate, but probably in the 800,000 - 850,000 range with 150,000+ in the city (and immediate environs) of Mt.
+Bronar alone, with ka'Han having some 90,000.
+I have a vague idea that the Duchy is like London of 1300 (rising but still just a bit backwards) compared to the IS being more like the Byzantines under the Basils at the turn of the millenium.